Convexity of sets and quadratic functions on the hyperbolic space: Basics Results About the Hyperbolic Space

-Moreover, $ \lambda_1=0$ and $ \lambda_2=-\langle p, q \rangle/\sqrt{\langle p, q\rangle^2-1}>0$ are the unique eigenvalues of $ {\rm Hess} d_q(p)$, with algebraic multiplicity $1$ and $n-1$, respectively.
-Moreover, the Hessian $ {\rm Hess} d_q(p)$ is positive semidefinite. \end{lemma} \begin{proof} Since $ p\neq q$, Lemma~\ref{le:fl} implies that $\langle p, q \rangle \neq -1$ and from \eqref{eq:Hessd} the Hessian is well defined.
+Moreover, $ \lambda_1=0$ and $ \lambda_2=-\langle p, q \rangle/\sqrt{\langle p, q\rangle^2-1}>0$ are the unique eigenvalues of $ \Hess d_q(p)$, with algebraic multiplicity $1$ and $n-1$, respectively.
+Moreover, the Hessian $ \Hess d_q(p)$ is positive semidefinite. \end{lemma} \begin{proof} Since $ p\neq q$, Lemma~\ref{le:fl} implies that $\langle p, q \rangle \neq -1$ and from \eqref{eq:Hessd} the Hessian is well defined.
 As $q^T{\rm J}q=-1$, simple calculations give

 On the other hand, $ [{\rm I}+pp^{\top}{\rm J} ](-\langle p, q \rangle p)=0$, which combined with the latter equality and \eqref{eq:Hessd}, implies the first equality in \eqref{eq:eqdis}, and we also have that $\lambda_1=0$ is an eigenvalue of the Hessian.
-For proving the second equality in \eqref{eq:eqdis}, note that definition \eqref{eq:hs} implies that
+For proving the second equality in \eqref{eq:eqdis}, note that the definitions in \eqref{eq:hs} imply that